 - Repeat for the other corners, taking care to ensure that the shared seams are flattened to fall in the same direction for a smoother line in the finished cover.

-I neglected to take photos of this step during my DIYs.
-It really benefits from a photo explanation, so I hunted down a nice clear how-to at Sew 4 Home that will help if this is a new technique for you.
+I neglected to take photos of this step during my DIYs here.
+It really helps having a photo explanation, so I hunted down a nice clear how-to box a corner at Sew 4 Home that will help if this is a new technique for you.
 The same technique is used for any type of boxed corner, and Something Turquoise’s tote bag DIY has a brilliant photo explanation of how to do it.
 Very sorry about that!
 I’ll be sure to take additional photos and add them in future posts.

 Finishing the covers for use: